softworkz/emby-wiki/Automatic-Type-Discovery.md

 ### IWeatherProvider

 The server's default weather provider is WorldWeatherOnline.com, but plugins are free to create new ones by implementing this interface.

+### IItemRepository, IUserRepository, IUserDataRepository, IDisplayPreferencesRepository

+Media Browser uses a sqlite database to store application data.
+If there's a plugin developer who feels an alternate storage medium would be more appropriate, they are welcome to implement this interface and create their own.